irritanterik/homey-http-request-actions/README.md

  4. Name of trigger/event for step 2

 When this cards executes succesfull, it will start flows with the 'GET variable step 2' trigger card and same trigger/event as step 1.
 The result of the JSONpath expression is available as a token on the card.

+## Get variable and set a Better Logic variable with it
+The action card 'GET variable Better Logic' enables you to get a variable online from a JSON- or XML-formatted response on a get request and set this variable on a string variable in the Better Logic app.

+The action card has three parameters:
+ 1. Url (could also be a [node http options](https://nodejs.org/api/http.html#http_http_request_options_callback) object)
+ 2. [JSONpath formatted](http://jsonpath.com/) expression of desired value.
+The result of this expression must be a single value.
+ 3. Name of Better Logic variable (variables with type string supported)

 Happy hacking!
 #### Notes